wyxfhb/jettl/obsidian_notes/Notes From Email To Organize.md

 #### style guidelines: Abolish the in/out terminology of data in and out of a function / method call?
 This should be assumed, but already all over the language so difficult to implement

 #### style guidelines: Don’t wire things on the top of the connector pane unless function is made for wrapping functionality of an object.
 REALLY provides for excellent readability for object based method calls to ensure data flow is followed.
+If there are too many inputs, create a cluster type def.

-#### jettl only supports 4x2x2x4 conn pane methods and functions for rescripting actions.
+#### jettl only supports 4x2x2x4 conn pane methods and functions for rescripting actions in accordance to conn pane guidelines

-#### Style guidelines: Functions should have zero, one, or two inputs.
+#### Style guidelines: Aside from object / error, methods / functions should have zero, one, or two inputs.

 Readability: Aside from the error wires (which should be moved to the back for all block diagrams), ensure no wires overlap each other for a maximally readable diagram.